-1. Where the person to be identified in an initial or amendment notice as the transferor is a natural person, the transferor's identifier is the name or other identifier of that person as it appears in [the relevant official document to be specified by the enacting State; if the enacting State specifies more than one document, it must designate the order in which each document should be used to determine that person's name or other identifier].
+1. Where the person to be identified in an initial or amendment notice as the transferor is a natural person, the transferor's identifier is [the name for other identifier of that person, to be specified by the enacting State] as it appears in [the relevant official document to be specified by the enacting State; if the enacting State specifies more than one document, it must designate the order in which each document should be used to determine that person's name or other identifier].